 What if the country I am traveling to does not accept an apostilled FBI background check?

-If the country you are traveling to does not accept an apostilled FBI background check, you may need to obtain a background check from the country’s own government or another designated agency.
+If the country you are traveling to does not accept an apostilled FBI background check, you may need to obtain a criminal record check from the country’s own government or another designated agency.
+Some countries may require local or international criminal record checks as an alternative to an apostilled FBI background check.
 It is important to research the requirements of the specific country you are traveling to.

 How long does it take to obtain an apostilled FBI background check?

 The processing time for an apostilled FBI background check can vary depending on the method of application and the current workload of the US Department of State.
+Several factors, such as application quality, workload, and the complexity of the background, can influence how long the process takes.
 It can take anywhere from a few days to several weeks, so it is important to plan ahead and apply for the document in a timely manner.
+If you need guidance on accessing your California driver’s record, which may also require document authentication or apostilles, there are step-by-step resources available.

 Can I use an apostilled FBI background check for more than one trip?